msheliga1/pj3ReactQLCoalViolence/README.md

 [Link to Acceptance Criteria ](#acceptance-criteria)

 ## Project Goals
-Modify a book search app from REST to GraphQL using MERN-reach and web token security.
+Modify a book search app from REST to GraphQL using MERN-react and web token security.

 ========================================================
 ## Technical Project Details